nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Deleting a person : `delete`

-Deletes the specified person from the address book.
+Deletes the specified client or housekeeper from the address book.

-Format: `delete INDEX`
+Format: `delete TYPE INDEX`

+Notes: `TYPE` can be either 'client' or 'housekeeper'

-* Deletes the person at the specified `INDEX`.
+* Deletes the client or housekeeper at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed client or housekeeper list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `list client` followed by `delete client 2` deletes the 2nd person in the client list.
-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+* `list housekeeper` followed by `delete housekeeper 1` deletes the 1st person in the housekeeper list.

 ### Clearing all entries : `clear`